teodutu/operating-systems/content/chapters/compute/lab/README.md

 Run each of them using 1, 2, 4, and 8 threads / processes respectively and compare the running times.
 Notice that the running times of the multithreaded implementation do not decrease.
 This is because the GIL makes it so that those threads that you create essentially run sequentially.

+The GIL also makes it so that individual Python instructions are atomic.
+Run the code in `support/race-condition/python/race_condition.py`.
+Every time, `var` will be 0 because the GIL doesn't allow the two threads to run in parallel and reach the critical section at the same time.
+This means that the instructions `var += 1` and `var -= 1` become atomic.

 #### But Why?